Understanding In-Context Learning of Linear Models in Transformers Through an Adversarial Lens: Robustness of Transformers to Hijacking Attacks

-\ifbool{iclrtemp} {\FigEffectofSeqLen}{} \ifbool{iclrtemp}{}{\FigEffectofSeqLen} In the previous subsection we found that hijacking attacks derived from the linear transformer theoretical analysis do not transfer to standard transformer architectures.
-In this section, we evaluate whether gradient-based optimization can be used to find appropriate adversarial perturbations that can force the transformer to make the prediction $y_\bad$ for $x_\query$.

-Specifically, we randomly select a $k_\text{test}$ number of input examples---where $k_\text{test}$ is specified beforehand---and initialize their values to zero.
+To carry out a gradient-based attack, we randomly select a $k_\text{test}$ number of input examples---where $k_\text{test}$ is specified beforehand---and initialize their values to zero.
 We then optimize these $k_\text{test}$ tokens by minimizing the targeted attack error, for target $y_\bad$ from~\eqref{eq:y_bad.alpha} for different values of $\alpha \in (0,1]$.
 Both during training and testing, we set the sequence length of the transformer to be $40$.
+See Appendix~\ref{appx.adversarial.attack.details} for further details on attack procedure.